Man jailed over 'bully' boss murder

 Sentencing, Judge Christine Laing QC said the way in which Browning murdered her was "savage", adding: "This was a sustained attack and the terror and trauma for her in the final few minutes of her life is unimaginable."

-The court heard the 46-year-old Samaritans volunteer was found by police with 15 stab and slash wounds to her chest, neck and abdomen.

-The judge said Ms Howell, in her final moments, "desperately tried to defend herself".
+The judge said Ms Howell "desperately tried to defend herself".

-She said Browning "defiled" her body by writing the world "bully" on her forehead but said: "Nothing was further from the truth."
+She said Browning "defiled" her body by writing the world "bully" on her forehead but added: "Nothing was further from the truth."

-She said: "The reality of Jillian Howell is that she was a compassionate woman, a quality that cost her her life."
+"The reality of Jillian Howell is that she was a compassionate woman, a quality that cost her her life," she said.

 'Cocktail of emotions'

-Ms Laing said Browning had developed a crush on the woman that turned into an obsession.
+Ms Laing said Browning had developed a crush that turned into an obsession.

-She told him: "I am quite satisfied that what led to you killing her was a very ordinary cocktail of human emotions, desire, jealously, frustration and anger.
+The judge told him: "I am quite satisfied that what led to you killing her was a very ordinary cocktail of human emotions, desire, jealously, frustration and anger."

+This was illustrated in his vitriol towards Ms Howell's close friend Sean McDonald, who he tried and failed to frame for the killing, she added.

 "Jillian did more than most people would have done to support you as a concerned colleague and friend but it is plain you wanted to be more important or special to her than that.